 The main reason for these low numbers is that women welders have been largely discriminated against.
 Not a lot of them are even offered an opportunity to start in these trades, let alone land a real job.
 But, a shift in the attitude of certain employers has made some impact in recent times.

 A shortage of workers has been trending in these trades.
 Not a lot of people actually want to dirty up their hands as these industries.
 This is where women may look for their opportunities.
-The main reasons why women are interested in these trades is because of potentially higher financial incentives, and because of interesting and engaging type of work that females prove themselves in.
+The main reasons why women are interested in these trades is because of potentially higher financial incentives, and because of the interesting and engaging type of work that females prove themselves in.

 Welding is the craft of joining two pieces of metal together into a single cohesive unit.
 It utilizes various procedures and methods, a lot of tools and machines, and one requires a lot of knowledge and certain skillset to do it.